-Mechatronics is a multidisciplinary engineering field that combines systems design, computer, electronic, mechanical and control engineering.
+Mechatronics is a multidisciplinary engineering field that combines systems design, computer, electronic, mechanical, and control engineering.
 Students interested in studying mechatronics can gain hands-on experience working with pneumatics, hydraulics, electricity and manufacturing of mechanical parts and machines through degree and certificate programs at colleges and universities.
 Mechatronics courses might incorporate any or all of the engineering disciplines that the field comprises.
+You can find the following subjects in your studies:

 Introduction to Mechatronics